 I’ve been trying to learn something about writing science fiction as I read successful novels.

 I found it interesting that the world of Divergent only adds one “high-tech” improvement – mind manipulation.
 Fists, knives, and guns form the weaponry.
 Everything from transportation to food seems pretty mundane.
 This may be a wise choice.
 Trying to introduce and explain multiple technologies may produce a pedantic book.
-Ignoring explanations may leave readers bewildered.
+Omitting explanations may leave readers bewildered.
 It’s a tough call because, for me, experiencing a different world is part of the fun of science fiction and obviously the future (or an alternate universe) will be different from my world in many ways.

 A writing tip I’ve seen is to grab the reader with action in the first 250 words.
 Divergent begins with the hero (first person narration and present tense) looking at herself in the mirror and thinking.
 Suspense is added shortly after as she worries about her aptitude test and we begin to learn about her world.